WARNING!

 Pondet on 8/15/04.

 Even though we had enough chickens, my mother wanted another hen.
 She picked up a really pretty 4-month-old Delaware pullet on 8/14/04.
 My mother named her Pondet (pronounced Pond-ay) since we had a Poulet (pronounced Pool-ay) since we have a pond and a pool.
 I thought that was lame.
 Anyway, she is a really nice chicken.
 The Delaware breed is pretty rare.
 Here is a link on Delaware chickens with lots of photos.
 Once released, Spicey and Clarice attacked her so she took to sitting on the window sill most of the time.
-Hopefully, she will integrate into the flock soon.
-Update: 10/14/04 and Pondet is mostly integrated.
+Hopefully, she would integrate into the flock soon.
+Update: 10/14/04 and Pondet was mostly integrated.
 Pondet laid her first egg, a big brown one, on 12/7/04 at an estimated age of 7.5 months old.

 Pondet's Family and Loss